roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 Ohan lightly revised a manner of speech upon occasion of dating Rapha.
 Was what she said, however she merely stopped using honorifics.

-"Wait, Ohan!?" cried Rapha, visibly impatient.
+"Wait, Ohan!?" cried Rapha, visibly agitated.
 "Can you stop making such a misleading remarks!?"
 "He—.
 Rapha likes this kind of play--.
-She's daughter of Hinagiku after all–."
+She's a daughter of Hinagiku after all–."

 Said Lydia with a giggle.